websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 ![Create custom templates for file uploads in the Document Types tab.](./documents-and-media-ui-reference/images/05.png)

-In the *Document Types* tab, you can create and manage custom templates used for adding new files to Documents and Media.
+Here you can create and manage custom templates used for adding new files to Documents and Media.
 These templates are created using metadata fields and provide additional, searchable information for uploaded files.

 To compose a new Document Type, drag and drop configurable metadata fields into the drop zone.
 You can also add a description, include custom [Metadata Sets](#metadata-sets-tab), and manage permissions.